-- Preference will be given to Ontario residents as a program placements must be done in within the province.
-Preference will also be given to those whose work experience in nursing has been continuous and who have practical experience in one or more of the following areas: primary health care, ambulatory care settings, public health agencies, community health centres, emergency care, long-term care, or outpost nursing.
+- Preference will also be given to those whose work experience in nursing has been continuous and who have practical experience in one or more of the following areas: primary health care, ambulatory care settings, public health agencies, community health centres, emergency care, long-term care, or outpost nursing.

 This is a limited enrolment program.
 Possession of minimum requirements does not guarantee admission.

-NOTE: Applicants who have already achieved a Masters degree may apply solely for the NP diploma.
+NOTE: Students who have already achieved a master's degree may receive credits for some of the courses in the MScN/NP program.
 Please note this in your Personal Essay and Curriculum Vitae.

 Step 1.
 Click here to submit the online application.
 Once students have applied, they will receive instructions (typically within 48 hours) from the Office of Admissions leading them to the MyLaurentian portal.
 Students can access the portal at my.laurentian.ca; sign in credentials will be provided in the correspondence received from the Office of Admissions upon successful completion of an application.
 The following documents will be required in order to complete an application.